Paddlefruit/ProjectZomboid_CommunityRig/README.md

 ## How to use

 ### IK/FK Switching
-To switch a certain limb from forward kinematics (KF) to inverse kinematics (IK) or vice versa, do the following instructions.
+To switch a certain limb from forward kinematics (FK) to inverse kinematics (IK) or vice versa, do the following instructions.
 1. In pose mode, select the 'CTRL_Root' bone (the white lines around the feet of the model).
 2. In the Context Tabs at the right of the 3D viewport (press N if it is not already open), open the 'Item' tab then scroll down to 'Properties'
 3. Change the value of the desired limb to switch it.
 A value of 0 is FK, and a value of 1 is IK.
 Be sure to keyframe this value for animations!